Renault FT: Development

-The FT was designed and produced by the Société des Automobiles Renault (Renault Automobile Company), one of France's major manufacturers of motor vehicles then and now.
+The FT was designed and produced by the Société des Automobiles Renault (Renault Automobile Company).

 It is thought possible that Louis Renault began working on the idea as early as 21 December 1915, after a visit from Colonel J. B. E. Estienne.
-Estienne had drawn up plans for a tracked armoured vehicle based on the Holt caterpillar tractor, and, with permission from General Joffre, approached Renault as a possible manufacturer.
+Estienne had drawn up plans for a tracked armoured vehicle based on the Holt caterpillar tractor, and with permission from General Joffre, approached Renault as a possible manufacturer.
 Renault declined, saying that his company was operating at full capacity producing war materiel and that he had no experience of tracked vehicles.
-Estienne later discovered that the Schneider company, were working on a tracked armoured vehicle, which became France's first operational tank, the Schneider CA.
+Estienne later discovered that the Schneider company was working on a tracked armoured vehicle, which became France's first operational tank, the Schneider CA.

-At a later, chance meeting with Renault on 16 July 1916, Estienne asked him to reconsider, which he did.
-The speed with which the project then progressed to the mock-up stage has led to the theory that Renault had been working on the idea for some time.
+At a later, chance meeting with Renault on 16 July 1916, Estienne asked him to reconsider, which he did, favourably.

 Louis Renault himself conceived the new tank's overall design and set its basic specifications.
-He imposed a realistic limit to the FT's projected weight, which could not exceed 7 tons.
-Louis Renault was unconvinced that a sufficient power-to-weight ratio could be achieved with the production engines available at the time to give sufficient mobility to the heavy tank types requested by the military.
-Renault's most talented industrial designer, Rodolphe Ernst-Metzmaier, generated the FT's detailed execution plans.
-Charles-Edmond Serre, a long time associate of Louis Renault, organized and supervised the new tank's mass production.
-The FT's tracks were kept automatically under tension to prevent derailments, while a rounded tail piece facilitated the crossing of trenches.
+He imposed a 7-ton limit to the FT's projected weight.
+Renault was unconvinced that a sufficient power-to-weight ratio could be achieved with the production engines available at the time to give sufficient mobility to the heavy tank types requested by the military.
+Renault's industrial designer Rodolphe Ernst-Metzmaier generated the FT's execution plans.
+Charles-Edmond Serre, a long-time associate of Louis Renault, organized and supervised the new tank's mass production.
+The FT's tracks were kept automatically under tension to prevent derailments, while a rounded tailpiece facilitated the crossing of trenches.
 Because the engine had been designed to function normally under any slant, very steep slopes could be negotiated by the Renault FT without loss of power.
 Effective internal ventilation was provided by the engine's radiator fan, which drew its air through the front crew compartment of the tank and forced it out through the rear engine's compartment.